Bees and Things and FlowersJuly 22 - September 5, 2011

 Sarah Coleman was raised in towns in Texas, Minnesota, and California, and noticed that each landscape possessed a unique effect, mood, and sky.
 These environments and their cultures shaped Sarah's early life experience and began her interest in the emotional and intellectual impacts of atmosphere, weather, and illusion.
 She studied art at UC Santa Cruz.

-Bees and Things and Flowers will be on exhibit from July 22 through September 5 at fabric8, 3318 22nd Street near Valencia in San Francisco, and open 7 days a week.
+Bees and Things and Flowers was on exhibit from July 22 through September 5 at fabric8, 3318 22nd Street near Valencia in San Francisco.